RowanPl/RowanPl/README.md

 *   🖥️  See my portfolio at [datavortex](http://datavortex.nl)
-*   🚀  I'm currently working on [a simple backend for novi](http://novi.datavortex.nl)
+*   🚀  I'm currently working on [a backend for novi](http://novi.datavortex.nl)
-*   🧠  I'm learning more about Java
+*   🧠  I'm learning more about Java, Springboot in combination with microservices

 ### Skills
 <p align="left">